AzureCrystal/MountainHacks-2021-LGC/README.md

 Functions included:

-A help command
+Help Command (/help)
- - lists out the list of functions for the bot
+ - lists out the list of commands for the bot

-Suggested command
+Suggestion Command (/suggest)
- - gives a list of book recommandations based on genre selected
+ - gives a random book based on genre selected

-Search Command
+Search Command (/search)
  - gives a book title and description when given (title or subject or author)

-Add books to users list
+Add Book to List (/addbook)
- - adds a book towards the users library
+ - adds a book towards the user's list

+Delete Book from List (/delbook)
+ - deletes a book from the user's list

+Print Book List (/printbook)
+ - prints the user's book list

 Notes:
- - Each user has it's own indiviual library booklist
+ - Each user will have it's own indiviual library booklist (NOT IMPLEMENTED)

+How to Run:
+ - Create a file called .env in the src folder
+ - Get a Discord Bot API and use your API key in .env using:
+ - DISCORD_TOKEN="<YOUR_TOKEN>"
+ - To run the bot, run main.py